 As well as the basics, buy some on-trend items, but make sure they actually suit your style and body type, then you can keep wearing them after the trend has passed.
 Things like tights and scarves are pretty cheap and a great way to add variety to your closet.
 Hope that helped a little bit…

 thanks for the help :) I will look at those posts.
-And the belts sound cute :)posted about 4 years ago
+And the belts sound cute :)posted over 4 years ago

 Make Her Feel Welcome with Chic Points